AkashChavan54/Airbnb-Analysis/README.md

 - With the help of neighbourhood `MULTIPOLYGON` data and corresponding room count, I have plotted the thematic maps for both entire homes/apts and private rooms.

 ### Results
--This is Thematic map showing the number of entire homes/apts availabe in the corresponding neighborhoods.
+- This is Thematic map showing the number of entire homes/apts availabe in the corresponding neighborhoods.
 ![](https://github.com/makam2901/Airbnb-Analysis/blob/main/Thematic_Entire_home.png)
 - This is Thematic map showing the number of private rooms availabe in the corresponding neighborhoods.
 ![](https://github.com/makam2901/Airbnb-Analysis/blob/main/Thematic_Private_Room.png)